BurnOutTrader/fund-forge/ff_strategies/README.md

 ##### `subscriptions: Vec<DataSubscription>:`
 The initial data subscriptions for the strategy.
 strategy_event_sender: mpsc::Sender<EventTimeSlice>: The sender for strategy events.
-If you subscriptions are empty, you will need to add some at the start of your `fn on_data_received()` function.
+If your subscriptions are empty, you will need to add some at the start of your `fn on_data_received()` function.

 ##### `fill_forward`: bool
 This is only regarding initial subscriptions.